Doctoral Student in English L&L/HZWP MFA Alumni

 About

-Motsoeneng is currently at work on a novel about madness and precarity set in Johannesburg, South Africa, where he was born and raised.
+He reads 20c.
+South African history and literature, memory studies and material cultures, and the pastoral novel.
+Motsoeneng is writing a novel about madness and precarity set in Johannesburg, South Africa, where he was born and raised.